 What Is Multicasting?

 There are a variety of ways to send information across a network.
+The three most popular choices are unicasting, broadcasting, and multicasting.
 The most commonly found technique, known as unicasting, occurs when one sender sends a message to a single recipient.
 Broadcasting, perhaps the most well-known technique, refers to the transmission of information from a single sender to all other hosts on the network.

 Receivers form themselves into groups and the network arranges delivery.
 When information is sent via multicasting, a single transmission is split up between the intended recipients.